AndreaFan123/glance/README.md

 I love use all sorts of management tools, simply because I am kinda obsessed with the beauty of each tool has its core idea of how to solve problems.

-When I was in my previous company as a marker, we always stored our projects by using gxxxxe drive, we didn't have a space for marketing specifically (something like confluence page, which each department can build its own knowledgebase), therefore, there were lots of scattered documents, let alone to update these files, as for budget planning, we ended up using different sheet to maintain our budget, that's why I want to build a simple ans intuitive tool to just give it a try.
+When I was in my previous company as a marker, we always stored our projects by using gxxxxe drive, we didn't have a space for marketing specifically (something like confluence page, which each department can build its own knowledgebase), therefore, there were lots of scattered documents, let alone to update these files, as for budget planning, we ended up using different sheet to maintain our budget, that's why I want to build a simple and intuitive tool to just give it a try.

 ## Project Description